Cold Eyes of Fear

-Cold Eyes of Fear (Gli occhi freddi della paura) is a 1971 Italian-Spanish thriller film directed by Enzo G. Castellari, starring Fernando Rey.
+Cold Eyes of Fear (Gli occhi freddi della paura) is a 1971 Italian Giallo film directed by Enzo G. Castellari, starring Fernando Rey.

 Plot

 A handsome young playboy (Gianni Garko) picks up a pretty Italian girl (Giovanna Ralli) and brings her to his uncle's house for some fun.
 What he doesn't know is that two dangerous convicts are lying in wait at the house to avenge themselves on the young man's uncle (Fernando Rey), who was the judge who caused them to go to jail.
 The characters are all trapped together in the house for a very tense night, with the young playboy trying to figure out how to save his uncle from a bomb planted at his uncle's workplace.